Entanglement in dual unitary quantum circuits with impurities

 \newcounter{equationSM} \newcounter{figureSM} \newcounter{tableSM} \stepcounter{equationSM} \makeatletter {\textsc{sm}-\arabic{equation}} {\textsc{sm}-\arabic{figure}} {\textsc{sm}-\arabic{table}}

 Here we report some useful information complementing the main text.
-In particular: \begin{itemize} \item[-] In Sec.~\ref{sec:correlation} we discuss the correlation functions in the presence of the impurity and the transmission and reflection coefficients. \item[-] In Sec.~\ref{sec:maximal} we present details of the entropy for random gates with maximal entangling power. \item[-] In Sec.~\ref{sec:bounds} we derive the bounds on the purity presented in the main text. \end{itemize}
+In particular: \begin{itemize} \item[-] In Sec.~\ref{sec:correlation} we discuss the correlation functions in the presence of the impurity and the transmission and reflection coefficients. \item[-] In Sec.~\ref{sec:Quasiparticle_picture} we provide a quasiparticle-picture explanation for the entanglement dynamics of integrable circuits perturbed by an impurity. \item[-] In Sec.~\ref{sec:membrane_picture} we present details of the prediction for the entanglement dynamics using the membrane picture approach. \item[-] In Sec.~\ref{sec:maximal} we present details of the exact entropy calculation for random gates with maximal entangling power. \item[-] In Sec.~\ref{sec:bounds} we derive the bounds on the purity presented in the main text. \end{itemize}